 Spinach and Mushroom Quiche

-A very tasty quiche, easy to prepare goes very well for breakfast or lunch.
+Spinach and Mushroom Quiche - very tasty, easy to prepare goes very well for breakfast or lunch.
 Mushroom and spinach makes a perfect combination.

 - Makes 6 servings